samfitgen/trgen/docs/Half_Distance_Triathlon_Build-Mid_Volume.md

 > This recovery week brick consists of a 90-minute bike workout where you'll
 > sustain 75 minutes of effort between 80-85% FTP transitioning into a quickly
-> paced30-minute run at a Moderate-Hard, RPE8 pace where you'll again target
+> paced 30-minute run at a Moderate-Hard, RPE8 pace where you'll again target
 > some speed-endurance by running a little quicker than your half-marathon pace.